In-Class#

 Test your code with different values of nitrate_level to ensure it works for all cases.
 At least, test with values 3.5 (very low), 4.0 (very low), 5.9 (low), 9.0 (low), 12.8 (normal), 40.0 (high), 45 (high), and 50 (very high).

-Problem 3.12: Valid class#
+Problem 3.12: Valid Class#

 Schoolchildren are divided into classes.
 The class is valid if the total number of children is not less than 20 and not greater than 30.
 Furthermore, there should be a balance between the number of girls and the number of boys in the class.
 For the class to be valid, the difference between the sizes of these two groups should not be greater than 5.